 August 12, 13 – Perseids Meteor Shower.
 The Perseids is one of the best meteor showers to observe, producing up to 60 meteors per hour at its peak.
 It is produced by comet Swift-Tuttle, which was discovered in 1862.
 The Perseids are famous for producing a large number of bright meteors.
 The shower runs annually from July 17 to August 24.
 It peaks this year on the night of August 12 and the morning of August 13.
 Best viewing will be from a dark location after midnight.
 Meteors will radiate from the constellation Perseus, but can appear anywhere in the sky.

-August 19 – Full Moon, Blue Moon.
-This full moon was known by early Native American tribes as the Sturgeon Moon because the large sturgeon fish of the Great Lakes and other major lakes were more easily caught at this time of year.
-This moon has also been known as the Green Corn Moon and the Grain Moon.
+September 7 – Full Moon, Supermoon.
+This full moon was known by early Native American tribes as the Corn Moon because the corn is harvested around this time of year.
+This moon is also known as the Harvest Moon.
+The Harvest Moon is the full moon that occurs closest to the September equinox each year.

-September 8 – Saturn at Opposition.
+September 21 – Saturn at Opposition.
 The ringed planet will be at its closest approach to Earth and its face will be fully illuminated by the Sun.
 It will be brighter than any other time of the year and will be visible all night long.
 This is the best time to view and photograph Saturn and its moons.
 A medium-sized or larger telescope will allow you to see Saturn’s rings and a few of its brightest moons.

 September 22 – September Equinox.
 The Sun will shine directly on the equator and there will be nearly equal amounts of day and night throughout the world.
 This is also the first day of fall (autumnal equinox) in the Northern Hemisphere.